lucid-kv/lucid/README.md

 ## Documentation

-You can find the official documentation at https://docs.lucid-kv.store.
+You can start quickly [here](https://github.com/lucid-kv/lucid/wiki) or get the complete documentation at https://docs.lucid-kv.store.

 ## Works in Progress